mrocklin/blog/_posts/work/2016-09-12-where-to-write-prose.md

 great; writing clean prose focuses my thoughts during design and disseminates understanding so that people see how a project can benefit them.

-However, I'm now confused about how and where I should write and publish prose.
-When communicating to users there are generally three options:
+However, I now question how and where I should write and publish prose.
+When communicating to users there are generally two options:

 1. Blogposts
 2. Documentation

-Given that my time is finite I need to strike some balance between these two activities.
-I used to blog frequently, then I switched to documentation, and I think I'm probably about to swing back a bit.
-Here's why:
+Given that developer time is finite we need to strike some balance between these two activities.
+I used to blog frequently, then I switched to almost only documentation, and I think I'm probably about to swing back a bit.
+Here's
+why:

 Blogposts